eHealthAfrica/LMIS-Chrome/CONTRIBUTING.md

     * **Write an appropriate test case**
     * Write a short (50 chars or less) commit summary and a detailed body

-4. When you're topic is finished, make sure it's up-to-date
+4. When your topic is finished, make sure it's up-to-date

     ```bash
     git pull --rebase origin develop